 Standalone lamps are a landlord-friendly option

-It is highly unlikely that you won't be able to fit at least some smart bulbs to your current fittings.
-But it can still be disappointing to discover widespread incompatibility across your home — as I did last year, as Philips Hue does not offer GU5.3 spotlights, which my home uses almost exclusively.
-If you find yourself in this situation, then companies like Philips, LIFX and Nanoleaf sell smart lamps and light strips, which can be placed almost anywhere and plugged into a wall outlet.
+It is highly likely that you will be able to fit at least some smart bulbs to your current fittings.
+But it can still be disappointing to discover widespread incompatibility across your home — as I found when learning Philips Hue does not offer GU5.3 spotlights, which my home uses almost exclusively.
+If you find yourself in this situation, then companies like Signify (owner of Philips Hue), LIFX and Nanoleaf sell smart lamps and light strips, which can be placed almost anywhere and plugged into a wall outlet.

 Another way to get some smart lights into your rented property is to buy some lamps.
-Either pick something like the Philips Hue Go, or buy any budget lamp with a common bulb fitting, like the E27 standard.
+Either pick something like the Philips Hue Go or Bloom, or buy any budget lamp with a common bulb fitting, like the E27 mentioned earlier.
 Now you can place smart lights wherever you like and with zero modification to the property itself.

 LED light strips

 As well as lamps, LED light strips are a great way to bring new lighting into your rented property.
 A wide range of companies sell such strips, from the likes of Philips and LIFX, but also lesser-known firms like Nexlux, YiHong and Lampwin.
 Many work with their own app and offer control via Amazon Alexa, Google Assistant and Siri through Apple's Home app and the HomeKit platform.

 We recommend going for a better-known brand, but their prices can seem high compared to the alternatives.
-For example, a kit including one 80-inch Hue light strip with a 40-inch extender costs $115, while a YiHong 198-inch strip with Alexa and Google Assistant support can be bought for just $30.
+For example, a kit including one 80-inch Hue light strip with a 40-inch extender costs $115, while this 192-inch light strip by Govee, and with Alexa and Google Assistant control, is just $32.

 LED strip lighting can be used to add featuring lighting to your kitchenPhilips

-Popular places for light strips include behind the television, above and below kitchen cupboards, and under or behind items of furniture like wardrobes and sofas.
+Popular places for light strips include behind the television, above and below kitchen cupboards, and under or behind items of furniture like wardrobes, beds and sofas.
 The trick is to completely hide the light strip from sight, so instead of seeing the individual LEDs, you see the pool of light they create.
 Strips with LEDs places closer together (a downside of Hue strips) helps here.

 These strips are powered by a wall outlet, can often be daisy-chained together to make them longer, and come with an adhesive strip to stick them in place, or you can use your own tape or adhesive.
 Renters will want to be careful here, as sticking them to your walls could cause damage when you remove them months or years down the line.

-We recommend only sticking them to your own property, like the back of your television.
+We recommend only sticking them to your own possessions, like the back of your television.
 Alternatively, placing a lamp behind the TV with a smart bulb fitted can create the same soft backlighting effect, but on a much smaller budget.

 An example of how feature lighting can also be smartNanoleaf

-The starter kit comes with nine triangles and a main plug, but up to 30 can be added and you can make each a different color.
+The starter kit comes with nine triangles and a power adapter, but up to 30 can be added and you can make each a different color.
 The picture above is 15 panels — which costs about $320 and includes the $65 rhythm module, which allows lights to flash in time to music you play nearby.
 Alexa, Google Assistant and Apple HomeKit support comes as standard.

-If you're fortunate enough to have some outside space with your rented property, then there are some smart lighting options available to you.
+If you're fortunate enough to have some outside space with your rented property, then a growing number of smart lighting options are available to you.
 Obviously, digging up the garden to install cables for extensive lighting isn't something most renters can do, but replacing existing bulbs is easily done.

 For example, at my previous rented property I had a small roof terrace with a light fitting in one corner.
-I recently discovered this is a regular E27 bulb, so swapped it for a Philips Hue bulb, added it to my Hue app, and I now have a terrace smart light which can be made any color.
+On discovering it is a regular E27 bulb, I swapped it for a Philips Hue bulb, added it to my Hue app, resulting in a terrace smart light that could be made any color.

-It's an expensive lamp, at around $77, but gives out up to three hours of light per charge, which should be enough for most summer evenings in the garden.
-It can be used while plugged in and made to emit any color via the Hue app.
+It's an expensive lamp, at around $80, but gives out between 2.5 and 24 hours of light per charge depending on brightness, which should be enough for most summer evenings in the garden.
+It can be used while plugged in and made to shine any color via the Hue app.

 Another option is something like the Sylvania Lightify outdoor lighting kit, which includes nine lights spread across a single power cable.
 Each light sits on a small spike which can be pushed into the ground.
 These would look good illuminating a pathway and can be removed without causing any permanent damage to the ground.

 One of my favorite uses for smart lights is to fit a bulb or LED strip behind a television.
 This emits a warm, soft glow all around the display, making the bright screen easier on your eyes.
-I also have two LED strips stuck to the sides and top of my wardrobe, which is in the corner of my bedroom.
-Like with the TV, this casts a nice soft light across the walls and ceiling; with the Routines feature of the Hue app, I have these lights brighten gradually to wake me up each morning.
+I also have two LED strips which run around the edge of my bed and a chest of drawers, located in the corner of my room.
+Like with the TV, this casts a nice soft pool of light across the walls; with the Routines feature of the Hue app, I have these lights brighten gradually to wake me up each morning.